saleel/blog/content/blog/email-wallet/index.md

 To overcome this, we have a permission-less relayer network where **anyone can run a relayer and users can use any relayer they want**.

 When the user wants to use a new relayer, they forward their original account creation email to the new relayer.
 Since this email contains the user's account key, the new relayer can "transport" their account using the proof of email from the user containing the account key.
-This way users can use any relayer by maintaining the same wallet address.
+This way, users can use any relayer by maintaining the same wallet address.

 Related code: [AccountTransport circuit](https://github.com/zkemail/email-wallet/blob/d56dad165f935006697b7849f6c54250c8eb3147/packages/circuits/src/account_transport.circom) and [RelayerHandler.sol](https://github.com/zkemail/email-wallet/blob/d56dad165f935006697b7849f6c54250c8eb3147/packages/contracts/src/handlers/RelayerHandler.sol).